Take the train to Worcester and step back in time in this beautiful cathedral city located on the banks of the River Severn in the West Midlands.

 The city's main shopping area centres on the High Street, The Shambles and Broad Street, all of which are pedestrianised.
 Explore beyond the main streets though and you'll find some interesting little arcades and narrow lanes, some with half-timbered buildings.

-To the north of the centre and on the edge of the campus of University of Worcester - one of the country's fastest growing universities – you'll find the city's new gold-roofed landmark library, the Hive.
+To the north of the centre and on the edge of the University of Worcester campus – one of the country's fastest-growing universities – you'll find the city's new gold-roofed landmark library, the Hive.